jbendtsen/stuff/readme.md

 * bin2obj.c
 	- Converts 3D model files from Need For Speed Underground 2 into Wavefront .OBJ
+* bluenrg2-flasher.cpp
+	- Flashes a ROM to a BlueNRG2 development board (also provides a console)
 * canvas_test.html
 	- An example of using a 2D drawing context in JavaScript
 * colour-picker.html